Interview by Lula Criado

 With projects such as the Extended Arm, Exoskeleton, Virtual Body, Virtual Arm and Prosthetic Head, Stelarc provides us with a wider and deeper understanding of the profound limitations of the human body and of the possibility of alternate anatomical architectures.
 These projects and performances involve prosthetics, robotics, VR and AI.
-As he suggests ‘we should dismiss the idea of an individual body and to begin to think of the body as an extended operational system.
-The body is perceived empty and meaningless (religious, scientific or philosophical), it is seen only as a physical object/artwork.
-And as Stelarc says, ‘the body is not as a site for the psyche nor for social inscription but simply as a structure, as a sculpture’.
+As he suggests, ‘we should dismiss the idea of an individual body and begin to think of the body as an extended operational system.
+The body is perceived as empty and meaningless (religious, scientific or philosophical).
+It is seen only as a physical object/artwork.
+And as Stelarc says, ‘the body is not as a site for the psyche nor for a social inscription but simply as a structure, as a sculpture’.

 Your work focuses on the capability of the human body and explores ideas around obsolesce, what are the possibilities and limitations of using your body for artistic proposals?

 The more and more performances I do, the less and less I think I have a mind of my own nor any mind at all in the traditional metaphysical sense.
 You are looking at a body that’s obsolete, that’s empty, that’s involuntary.
 There’s nothing inside the body.
 We are very complex anatomical architectures, but we’re not very robust.
 We damage very easily, become diseased and we live a short life span of about seventy-five years in good health.